-- 1. Write a standard synthesis style lab report for your Scheme 1 reaction $(1 \rightarrow 3)$. - 2.
+- 1. Download the docx written procedure for Scheme 1 reaction $(1 \rightarrow 3a)$. - 2.
+Insert listing of chemicals used; show your mole calculations; identify limiting reactant; and show your theoretical yield calculation.
+(As per normal report.) - 3.
+Note: assume you used crotonic acid 1a and made product 3a (and minor isomer 4a). - Even though in the actual video, I actually did it using 2-pentenoic acid $\mathbf{1b}!$ - But the data analysis, NMR analysis, and derivative products from Week 2 will involve 3a, not 3b.
+And the GC-MS had a problem so that I couldn't analyse 3b. - The NMR analyses involving 3a are also much easier than for 3b. - So it will work much better for you (and for me) to just work with and analyze known data, NMR's, and GC's for 3a rather than 3b. - 4.
+Insert observations as they occur; or any changes in procedure. - (A different font or a different color would be nice, so your inserts stand out from copied text!
+(2) - 5.
+Include final mass, % yield calculation. - 6.
 Make sure that all structures are drawn explicitly. - As always for a synthesis style report, you'll want to draw out the reactants and the products.
-In this case, be sure you draw the actual reactant and product in your reaction. - None of your pictures should have an "R1": you should illustrate each structure with your actual R1 group drawn, whether that's methyl or phenyl or 4-methoxyphenyl or whatever. - 3.
+In this case, be sure you draw the actual crotonic acid reactant and product 3a in your reaction. - None of your pictures should have an "R1": you should illustrate each structure with your actual R1 group drawn, whether that's methyl or phenyl or 4-methoxyphenyl or whatever. - 7.
 Show all calculations.
-(Including any mole => mass for reactants, or mass => mole for products) - 4.
-Include procedural details and observations as usual. - 5.
-Calculate mass yields, and percent yields, etc., for product 3. - 6.
-Include your NMR-3 - Be sure to draw your structure, and then provide an abbreviated summary report.
-This should include a listing of chemical shifts, integrations, and splittings, and a matchup-assignment between signals and hydrogens in the molecule. - Note: you do not need to include impurities/solvents/contaminants in the abbreviated NMR summary report. - 7.
-Include your GC-MS-3, and print and attach mass spectra. - 8.
+(Including any mole => mass for reactants, or mass => mole for products) - 8.
+Calculate mass yields, and percent yields, etc., for product 3. - 9.
+Include presentation and data summary of your NMR-3 - The NMR is attached as the last page of this document. - Be sure to draw your structure, and then provide an abbreviated summary report.
+This should include a listing of chemical shifts, integrations, and splittings, and a matchup-assignment between signals and hydrogens in the molecule. - Note: you do not need to include impurities/solvents/contaminants in the abbreviated NMR summary report. - Some of the splitting will be more complex than you've previously experienced, due to the impact of chirality.
+See NMR-processing discussion.
+I won't be very concerned about how you report some of these. ("m" for multiplet, or "dd" for doublet-of-doublet might be OK...) - 10.
+Include your data summary for GC-MS data for 3a and 3b.
+The GC-MS data summary is included at the back of this document. - 11.
 Include a results/data/discussion/analysis section.
-The analysis/discussion section needs to address what the yield information told you, and what the NMR and GC-MS data tells you about both the success and the efficiency of your reaction, and the purity of your product 3. - 9.
+The analysis/discussion section needs to address what the yield information told you, and what the NMR and GC-MS data tells you about both the success and the efficiency of your reaction, and the purity of your product 3. - 12.
 The results/data/discussion/analysis section should summarize what the mass/yield/NMR/GC-MS data is, and what conclusions can be drawn from them.
 Just attaching the NMR's and GC-MS's without discussing or showing that you understand them will not be good.
 What is the summary for the key non-aromatic C-H hydrogens in your NMR?
 What is your GC-retention time?
 Between the NMR and the GC, did it look like the product 3 was formed successfully, and does it look reasonably clean?
-Or is it obviously significantly contaminated? - 10.
-Note: Keep extra copies of your NMR and your GC-MS's.
-Pyrazolidinone 3 functions as the product in week one report, but it is the reactant in the week two report.
-So when writing up and analyzing Scheme 2, you'll need information about mass, molecular weight, structure, and mmol of your reactant 3.
-You'll also need to have NMR and GC for 3 so that you'll be able to compare your product 6 to reactant 3 and tell whether the reaction really worked.
+Or is it obviously significantly contaminated? - 13.
+Answer the post-lab questions on the following two pages, and include in your report.